Comments on India FSSAI health claims regulations

 due to a serious medical condition, the proposed language is overly technical

-in that it lists specific conditions but not others. |
+in that it lists specific conditions but not others. | Packages of potassium enriched salt

 substitutes do not qualify for a reduction of disease risk claims under the